-- A. Insert Surround in the size, style, and color of your choice. - B. A roll of self-adhesive Fiberglass Insulation.. - C. A roll of self-adhesive Fiberglass gasket material. - D. Hardware Kit containing 4 cap-screws and a 1/8" Allen wrench. - Cut three (3) pieces of fiberglass insulation (B) to length to fit the top and sides of the Surround. - Remove the paper backing and adhere the insulation to the back of the Surround.
-(The insulation need not be at the very edges of the Surround, but must frame the fireplace opening.) - Cut three (3) pieces of gasket material (C) to length to fit the flanges on the inside top and side edges of the Surround. - Remove the paper tape and adhere the gasketing to the inside surface of the flanges (facing the insert body). - Start the four pressure screws into the tabs in the Surround. - Do not let the cap-screw threads project through the tabs to prevent marring the insert finish.
+- A. Insert Surround in the size, style, and color of your choice. - B. A roll of self-adhesive Fiberglass Insulation. - C. A roll of self-adhesive Fiberglass gasket material. - D. Hardware Kit containing 4 cap-screws and a 1/8" Allen wrench. - Cut three (3) pieces of fiberglass insulation (B) to length to fit the top and sides of the Surround. - Remove the paper backing and adhere the insulation to the back of the Surround.
+(The insulation need not be at the very edges of the surround, but must frame the fireplace opening.) - Cut three (3) pieces of gasket material (C) to length to fit the flanges on the inside top and side edges of the Surround. - Remove the paper tape and adhere the gasketing to the inside surface of the flanges (facing the Insert body). - Start the four pressure screws into the tabs in the Surround. - Do not let the cap-screw threads project through the tabs to prevent marring the Model 2500 Insert finish.

 Check that the Insert is centered, side to side, in the fireplace opening.
-The front edge of the Insert top should be no more than 8%6", and no less than 5%6", from the face of the fireplace.
+The front edge of the Insert top should be no more than 10%", and no less than 7%", from the face of the fireplace.

-- Carefully slide the Insert Surround onto the Fireplace Insert. - Do not twist or force the Surround onto the insert.
+- Remove the Bay Windows from the Model 2500.
+(See below) - Carefully slide the Insert Surround onto the Fireplace Insert. - Do not twist or force the Insert Surround onto the Insert.
 Take care not to mar the Fireplace Insert or Surround finish. - Hold the Insert Surround firmly against the fireplace face and tighten the four pressure screws evenly.
-Do not over-tighten.
+Do not over-tighten. - Replace the Bay Windows on the Model 2500.